ggxchain/documentation/docs/glossary.md

 ## Validator

-A node which secures the relay chain by staking DOTs, validating proofs from collators on parachains, and determine a consensus along with other validators.
+A node secures the relay chain by staking DOTs, validating proofs from collators on parachains, and determining a consensus along with other validators.

 ## Voting

 The process of stakeholders determining whether or not a referendum to implement a specific proposal should pass.
 Votes are weighted both by the number of GGX tokens that the stakeholder account controls and the amount of time they are willing to lock their GGX tokens up.

 ## Wallet

-A program which allows one to store, receive, and transmit GGX tokens or other blockchain-based tokens.
+A program that allows one to store, receive, and transmit GGX tokens or other blockchain-based tokens.

 ## WebAssembly

 An instruction format for a virtual, stack-based machine.
-Polkadot Runtime Modules are compiled to WebAssembly.
+Polkadot Runtime Modules are compiled into WebAssembly.
 Also known as Wasm.

 ## Wasm

 An instruction format for a virtual, stack-based machine.
 Polkadot Runtime Modules are compiled to Wasm.

 ## Witness